Frequently Asked Questions

 Why onshore wind?

-We are in a climate emergency, cost of living crisis and also seeking to enhance the security of our energy supply.
-Onshore wind can address all of these.
+We are facing a climate emergency, and at the same time seeking to enhance the security of our energy supply.
+Onshore wind can address both of these.

 Wind energy is a free and inexhaustible resource which has an important role to play as part of a balanced energy mix.
 It increases energy security by reducing our reliance on imports and builds our resilience to sudden price fluctuations or the uncertainty of global markets.
 It can be quick to build and the carbon payback time is usually within 1-3 years.